 How often do we get to express ourselves freely?

-Self-Expressive Stress Relief
+Stress Relief Through Expressive Art

 When we think of creativity, we may think of it as a profession like writing novels, painting, or composing music.
 This gives the impression that it’s something complex.
 In reality, creativity is simply giving shape to your inner self and outwardly expressing anything that comes from within.
 Freely expressing our inner feelings leads to a sense of satisfaction and accomplishment.
 While it’s an effective method in relieving stress, many of us have limited opportunities to do so.

 Social media is an easy place where we can share our experiences and feelings in the form of photographs and short sentences.
 However, the public visibility of it may limit our output.
 The fear of embarrassment and criticism makes it a difficult place to present ourselves freely.
+Therefore, art therapy using expressive art is a very effective method of stress relief that has positive effects on mental health.

 What Is Art Therapy?